All Episodes

 I never care about that.

-If you want to punish people for who they took a picture with, you could have to punish me pretty hard.
+If you want to punish people for who they took a picture with, you're going to have to punish me pretty hard.

 Do you know how many people I've taken pictures with that you might not like?